This article has been updated from a previous version.

-Here are 12 auto insurance discounts you should try to take advantage of, whether you’re opening a brand new policy, switching providers, or renewing your current policy.
-Ask your insurance company if you’re eligible for any of the following discounts— because the last thing you want to do is leave money on the table.
+Here are 12 auto insurance discounts to watch out for in 2021, whether you’re opening a brand new policy, switching providers, or renewing your current policy.
+Ask your insurance company if you’re eligible for any of the following discounts — because the last thing you want to do is leave money on the table.

 1. Driving school certificate insurance discount